Maximum rank of a Legendrian web: Introduction

 Recently Shurygin gave an analysis of Legendrian 2 and 3 webs applying Kruglikov's description of differential invariants for the scalar second order ODE up to point transformation, \cite{Shurygin1, Shurygin2}\cite{Kru}\cite{KL}.

-\two In complex projective geometry the rank bound \eqref{mainresult} in our main results calls for the study of the extremal null degree $\, d$ surfaces in $\, \mathbb{Q}^3$ with the maximum number $\, \rho_d$ of (generalized) closed holomorphic 1-forms.
+\two In complex projective geometry the rank bound \eqref{mainresult} calls for the study of the extremal null degree $\, d$ surfaces in $\, \mathbb{Q}^3$ with the maximum number $\, \rho_d$ of (generalized) closed holomorphic 1-forms.
 The extremal null degree 3 surfaces are classified in \cite{Wa3}.

 \two We shall work within the real smooth category.
 Most of the results are valid in the complex analytic category with minor modification.
 All of the arguments in this paper are local and they are concerned with the appropriate germs of geometric structures in a neighborhood of a reference point.
-The over-determined PDE machinery are used throughout the paper without any specific references.
+The over-determined PDE machinery are used throughout the paper without specific references.
 For the standard references, we refer the reader to \citep{BCG3}\citep{IvLa}.

 \two We assume the following well known property of a Vandermonde matrix; given a set of $\, d$ distinct numbers $\,q^a, \, a=1, \, 2, \, ... \, d$, the Vandermonde matrix $\, ( \, V^b_a) = ( \, (q^a)^{b-1})_{a, b = 1}^d$ has full rank.